15a usb gfci receptacle

 15A Combination USB GFCI Receptacle with Dual USB-A

-• Up to 5V/2.4A from one port and up to 5A total across both USB ports
+• Dual USB-A charging with up to 5V/2.4A from one port and up to 5A total output

 Available Colors